-A balanced diet is one of the best ways to support your immune system and provide your body’s nutrients.
+A balanced diet is one of the best ways to support your immune system and provide the nutrients your body needs.
 These essential vitamins and minerals are not made by your body so must be consumed.
-If you suspect your diet may not be providing you with immune-supporting vitamins such as vitamin C, Zinc, Iron, and Vitamin D, or you are unable to absorb the nutrients from food alone, you may choose to supplement.
+If you suspect your diet may not be providing you with immune supporting vitamins such as vitamin C, Zinc, Iron and Vitamin D, or you are unable to absorb the nutrients from food alone, you may choose to supplement.

 Can supplements help boost your immune system?

-If for some reason you find that you are unable to meet your body’s needs through food alone then you may decide to supplement some or many of the immune-supporting vitamins and minerals your body needs e.g. Vitamin C, Vitamin D, Iron, and Zinc.
+If for some reason you find that you are unable to meet your body’s need through food alone then you may decide to supplement some or many of the immune supporting vitamins and minerals your body needs e.g. Vitamin C, Vitamin D, Iron and Zinc.

 Best supplements to help you boost your immune system

-Nutrients including Vitamin C, Vitamin D, Zinc, and Iron have been proven to support immunity.
-Active Iron’s ground-breaking iron supplement provides clinically proven x2 absorption with reduced gut irritation and side effects associated with iron tablets.
+Nutrients including Vitamin C, Vitamin D, Zinc and Iron have been proven to support immunity.
+Active Iron’s ground-breaking iron supplement provides clinically proven, high absorption of iron, while simultaneously being gentle on the stomach*.

-New Active Immune provides high potency Vitamin D (2000iu) with a high dose of Vitamin C and an optimal dose of Zinc to support a healthy immune system.
+New Active Immune provides high potency Vitamin D (2000iu) with high dose Vitamin C and an optimal dose of Zinc to support a healthy immune system.

 Vitamin D is known as the sunshine vitamin, this is because our body can synthesize vitamin D with adequate sun exposure.
 It can be difficult to maintain Vitamin D levels particularly in the Northern countries and during winter months when exposure to sunshine is limited.

-Active Immune provides 2000IU of Vitamin D is Vitamin D3 (cholecalciferol) format to support healthy immune function.
+Active Immune provides 2000IU of Vitamin D in Vitamin D3 (cholecalciferol) format to support healthy immune function.